Ike Kwon oversees infrastructure, guest and building operations at the California Academy of Sciences in San Francisco.

 Before joining the popular science museum, he worked for the Museum of Science Industry in Chicago and at the Walt Disney Company.

 The California Academy of Sciences is home to a rainforest, a planetarium, an aquarium and a natural history museum all under a unique Living Roof and is one of the greenest museums on the planet.
-This year, blooloop named the institution in its list of the world’s most sustainable museums, and Kwon also spoke at the inaugural greenloop conference, addressing a session on museum sustainability strategies, successes, and challenges.
+In 2021, blooloop named the institution in its list of the world’s most sustainable museums, and Kwon also spoke at the inaugural greenloop conference, addressing a session on museum sustainability strategies, successes, and challenges.

 The Living Roof is also surrounded by solar panels.
 It catches excess stormwater, provides insulation to reduce energy consumption and transforms carbon dioxide into oxygen.
 It is home to around 1.7 million plants, which also makes it a haven for birds, insects and more.
 The museum building, designed by Renzo Piano, has many different sustainable features and is filled with natural light.
 It hosts around 40,000 living animals like penguins, stingrays, and octopuses.